 The food can be spicy.
 Everyone tastes delicious, but getting used to the spiciness may take a little.

 Nepal is a beautiful country, not just the sites, but also the people and their way of life.
 The food is absolutely marvelous.
-I really love that everyone want to see that your stay.
-This place can be really relaxing but also action packed.
+I really love that everyone wants to see that your stay.
+This place can be really relaxing but also action-packed.
 I definitely recommend.

 6. How would you describe your accommodation, meals, security?

 Everything was more than I expected.
 I absolutely love the food.
 I definitely felt like I was able to keep up with my hygiene, I slept like a baby every night, I never felt unsafe or in danger.
 Definitely a pleasurable experience through.

 7. What was your memory of this trip?

 The most important thing I learned here was to be mindful of the resources I use.
 People get by with so little here, and they are still happy.